bengreenier-archive/grab-typings/README.md

 just `npm install -g grab-typings` and then `grab-typings` from a project directory (anywhere with a `package.json`).

+# options

+`-e, --errors` : only prints info for non successful "grabs"

 ## Example output

 ```bash